School of Medicine Administration

-Interim is the Associate Dean for Finance and Administration.
+Gary Whitworth is the Associate Dean for Finance and Administration.
 He received his Bachelor of Science degree in Business Administration from the University of Missouri -St. Louis.
 He is a member of the AAMC Principal Business Officer group and the Group on Business Affairs as well as the Medical Group Management Association.

 Julie K. Gammack, M.D.

-Julie K. Gammack, MD is an Assistant Dean for Graduate Medical Education and Associate Professor of Medicine in the Department of Internal Medicine, Division of Geriatrics Medicine.
+Julie K. Gammack, MD is an Associate Dean for Graduate Medical Education and Associate Professor of Medicine in the Department of Internal Medicine, Division of Geriatrics Medicine.
 She is a graduate of the University of Minnesota Medical School and trained in Internal Medicine and Geriatric Medicine at the University of Washington School of Medicine.
 She is the Director for the Geriatric Medicine Fellowship Program and Associate Director for the Internal Medicine Residency Training Programs.
 Her clinical practice includes hospital, clinic, and nursing home-based care for older adults.